NotCleo/ARMDeviceDrivers/README.md

 The UART reciever configures USART2(PA2 as TX and PA3 as RX) for 8-bit data, 1 stop bit, 115200 baud rate, receives characters via UART,  blinks an LED(PA5) if the received character is ASCII '1'.

+The UART implements a full USART2 TX/RX interface, using GPIOA (PA2 for Tx, PA3 for Rx), with an LED blink on receiving the character '1'.
+It includes peripheral clock enabling, pin mode settings, UART initialization, and simple character I/O with a delay loop for LED control.

 # Note

 I suggest if you're interested to follow along, refer the Driver Dev section in the ARM Assembly notes upload :)